amannirala13/HAAR-Cascade-Trainer-Linux/README.md

 # HAAR-Cascade-Creator-OpenCV
-A GUI HAAR Cascade Classifiers training application for Linux using OpenCV and Python
+A GUI HAAR Cascade Classifier training application for Linux using OpenCV and Python